Obad94/aws-ec2-quorumstop/server/README.md

 # Server-Side Installation

-This directory contains the server-side components for the EC2 Democratic Shutdown System.
+This directory contains the server-side components for AWS EC2 QuorumStop.

 ## 📁 Files